anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - No. Unless instructed otherwise, you should not manually update any mods.

 - **VATS - Can I disable Bullet Time and enable VATS instead?**
-  - No. VATS is very difficult to balance and is inherently incompatible with other mods included in Uranium Fever.
+  - No. VATS is very difficult to balance and is inherently incompatible with other mods included in Nuclear Sunset.
 All perks and traits are functional with Bullet Time, which is a superior skill-based alternative to VATS.

-- **Wabbajack - The Uranium Fever installation froze in Wabbajack.
+- **Wabbajack - The Nuclear Sunset installation froze in Wabbajack.
 What do I do?**
-  - Re-run the `Uranium Fever.wabbajack` installer.
+  - Re-run the `Nuclear Sunset.wabbajack` installer.
 The installer will resume where it left off, correcting any errors that occurred along the way.

 - **Weapon Sway - Why does my weapon sway around my crosshair?**
   - You do not meet the required SPECIAL and weapon skill recommended in order to use the weapon, which are specified in the weapon statstics once you hover over the weapon in the Pip-Boy.